es-axiom/enliven/docs/redux-structure.md

 * receiveUserDM_Chats
   1. invoked from API callback
   2. the DM_ChatsReducer updates the DM_Chats in app state

-* receiveDM_Chat
-  1. invoked from API callback
-  2. the DM_ChatsReducer updates the DM_Chat in app state

 * removeDM_Chat
   1. invoked from API callback